osdnk/PBD/README.md

 iex -S mix
 PBD.hello
 ```
-world!
+:world!
 Look in `lib/pbd.ex`/ It's so easy
 ```
 PBD.example
 ```
-Ok, but if we really wish to compile all this this every time?
+Ok, but do we really wish to compile all this shit every time?
 Maybe some script? `ctr+c` twice
 ```
 mix run lib/population
 ```